oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 When one application wants to access a user's data at another application, it will start an interactive OAuth flow {{RFC6749}} to obtain an access token for the application on behalf of the user.
 This OAuth flow enables a direct app-to-app connection between the two apps, and is not visible to the IdP used to log in to each app.

 This specification defines Cross-App Access (XAA): a pattern in which an application's access to another application's API is mediated by the IdP that both applications already trust for SSO and subject resolution.
-XAA extends the IdP's role from single sign-on to brokering inter-app API access, using the same trust relationships that already exist for SSO.
+XAA extends the IdP's role from single sign-on to brokering cross-domain API access, using the same trust relationships that already exist for SSO.

 XAA is realized over OAuth 2.0 by profiling "Identity Chaining Across Trust Domains" {{I-D.ietf-oauth-identity-chaining}}, which combines OAuth 2.0 Token Exchange {{RFC8693}} and the JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}} to chain a JWT authorization grant across trust domains.
 Identity Chaining intentionally leaves many details open to support multiple use cases.
 This specification profiles it for XAA by defining: